Jacyhust/FARGO/README.md

 ## Result
-The experimental result is saved in the directory `./code/Fargo/results/` as the file `Running_result.txt`
+The experimental result is saved in the directory `./code/Fargo/results/` as the file `Running_result.txt`.